Ash-Labs/microbit-corona-scanner/README.md

 Press *A* to toggle sound on/off.
 (Beacons from the device with the strongest signal do not trigger a click.)

-Press *A+B* for 3 seconds to see all received Exposure Notifications via the USB serial port (format is RPI, AEM, RSSI).
+Press *A* for 3 seconds to see all received Exposure Notifications via the USB serial port (format is RPI, AEM, RSSI).
 Press again for 3 seconds to disable.

 ## How to Build
 This project uses yotta to build, not pxt.